Skip to main content

 Does hydrocortisone treat rosacea?

-What is the best thing to put on your face for rosacea?
+What is the best thing to put on your facial skin for rosacea?

-It’s natural to wonder, “What is the best prescription cream for rosacea?”
-Because your skin is unique, there’s no one-size-fits-all remedy for treating rosacea.
+Your skin is unique.
+There’s no one-size-fits-all remedy for treating rosacea.
 Everyone’s experience with the condition is different.
-However, some popular ingredients⁶ for treating rosacea include:
+However, some effective ingredients for treating rosacea include azelaic acid, metronidazole, and ivermectin.

 What is hydrocortisone used for?

-You should only use topical hydrocortisone as directed by your medical provider, as negative side effects can happen when it’s misused.
+Topical hydrocortisone should only be used as directed by your medical provider since negative side effects can happen when it’s misused.
+Hydrocortisone should only be used on the skin and never applied to your eyes or mouth.³¹

 • • •